codesleuth7/northstar_horizon_z80_rom/README.md

 This ROM image will work at any address, but I selected F000, above the disk controller.
 If your memory overlaps the ROM location, look for a configuration option to deselect the overlap.
-The deselect is also used for the floppy controller at address E800.
+The deselect is also typically used for the floppy controller at address E800.